Sandu Tudor: Kangaroo trial

 With an August 4 raid, the Securitate apprehended most of Tudor's disciples.
-In the end, the Burning Pyre was made subject to a kangaroo trial for high treason, officially defined as "crime of conspiracy against the social order and crime of intense activity against the working class and the revolutionary movement."
+In the end, the Burning Bush was made subject to a kangaroo trial for high treason, officially defined as "crime of conspiracy against the social order and crime of intense activity against the working class and the revolutionary movement."
 According to one of the co-defendants, the accusation was incoherent and misleading.
 It claimed that the prayer group intended to have government members burned at the stake, and that the 4th-century theologians honored at Antim were anti-communists.
 The sentences, Drăgan notes, "were known in advance".

-Cherry-picking the defendants' political files, prosecution determined that the Burning Pyre was a neo-fascist cell and a front for the Iron Guard.
+Cherry-picking the defendants' political files, prosecution determined that the Burning Bush was a neo-fascist cell and a front for the Iron Guard.
 In doing so, they silenced evidence about Tudor's left-wing anti-fascism, and focused on Arsenie Papacioc's history of contacts with the Guard.
-Tudor cared little about the past activities of his Burning Pyre colleagues, but, even in 1947, he had denounced the Iron Guard as an anti-Christian enterprise.
+Tudor cared little about the past activities of his Burning Bush colleagues, but, even in 1947, he had denounced the Iron Guard as an anti-Christian enterprise.

 As records of the prosecution show, the authorities were on the verge of admitting that the hieromonk had no criminal connections, and decided instead to focus on his activities as a 1930s anti-communist.
 They recovered Tudor's Credința columns, which, they claimed, read as "intense anti-communist propaganda, slandering and defiling the Soviet Union and eulogizing the capitalist order."
 According to their tendentious interpretation, Tudor had been at once "a faithful defender of the bourgeois-landowning order and a fiery propagator of the fascist ideology."
 The defense team was also asked to debunk the prosecution's allegations about the fascist nature of Tudor's Creationism.
-According to one Burning Pyre attorney, "that some students were informed about Creationism is, if anything, a matter to be addressed by education, not by punitive measures".
+According to one Burning Bush attorney, "that some students were informed about Creationism is, if anything, a matter to be addressed by education, not by punitive measures".

 At the height of the anti-religious campaigns, in 1959, the Rarău skete was one of the establishments that were temporarily shut down by the Securitate.
 Father Daniil, identified as the ringleader "Teodorescu Alexandru", was sentenced to "25 years in strict confinement and 10 years disfranchisement" for "conspiracy against the social order", and "15 years in rigorous confinement" for "intense activity against the working class."
-He was originally held at Jilava prison, where he began serving his sentence on January 31, 1959.
+He was originally held at Jilava Prison, where he began serving his sentence on January 31, 1959.
 The Securitate was on the search for his belongings.
 Tudor proudly indicated that he never carried any personal items.
 His other belongings, hosted by the monastery, became state property.
 They include some 600 books, a fountain pen, a lens, and a compass.